Building a real estate lead generation website is vital for real estate professionals looking to boost sales.

-According to a report by NARs (the National Association of Realtors), nearly all generations of home buyers start their property searches online.
-In 2017, 99% of buyers 36 years and younger used online real estate websites to find their new home, and the stats remain the same to this day.
+According to a NARs (the National Association of Realtors) report, a large number of home buyers start their property searches online.
+In fact, in 2017, 99% of buyers 36 years and younger used real estate websites to find their new home.
+This trend continues to this day.

 The sooner real estate companies start viewing their websites as something more than just an informational page online, the sooner they will understand the value it holds and the ROI it brings.